GoogleCloudPlatform/beyondcorp-applink/README.md

 ## Step-by-Step Deployment

 1. [Create](gcp-project-setup.md) GCP projects A and B.
-2. [Set up](remote-app-setup.md) your remote application in GCP project A.
+2. [Simulate](remote-app-setup.md) your remote application in GCP project A.
 3. [Configure](terraform-config.md) your GCP project B using Terraform scripts.
 4. [Set up](connector-setup.md) the Connector VM in GCP project A.
 5. [Publish](iap-lb-setup.md) application using Identity Aware Proxy.